One Piece: Stampede: Plot

-Sanji, Robin, Chopper, and Brook meet up, and the former two attempt to find a way to escape the island while the latter two look for Luffy.
-Chopper and Brook find Luffy and Usopp half dead, and Chopper treats them.
+Sanji, Robin, Chopper, and Brook meet up, and the latter two split off to look for Luffy.
+They find Luffy and Usopp half dead, and Chopper treats them.
 After regaining consciousness, Luffy sets off to attack Bullet, but is overwhelmed.
-The Warlord Boa Hancock attempts to find Luffy, and she does so while running into Buggy, Smoker, Law, and Sabo in the process.
-Law shares his plan to defeat Bullet by tearing apart his colossus, where Crocodile as well as a lurking Rob Lucci join them.
+Boa Hancock finds Luffy, though inadvertently brings along Buggy, Smoker, Law, and Luffy's adoptive brother Sabo in the process.
+Law shares his plan to defeat Bullet by tearing apart his colossus, and they do battle with the pirate which Crocodile as well as a lurking Rob Lucci assist them in.
 Their combined attacks destroy one of its arms, and Luffy destroys the other one with Gear Fourth.
-Shots fired by Usopp then destroy the rest of the colossus.
-Luffy and Bullet engage in a fistfight, and Luffy defeats him.
+Shots fired by Usopp earlier then destroy the rest of the colossus.
+Luffy and Bullet engage in a fistfight, and Luffy ultimately is victorious.
 Crocodile and Lucci attempt to obtain the Eternal Pose, but Luffy destroys it, claiming he will find the One Piece with his crew without help.

-Festa mourns the failure of his plans, where is defeated and captured by Sabo.
+Festa mourns the failure of his plans before being defeated and captured by Sabo.
 Luffy reunites with his crew and they attempt to escape along with the other pirates, but are confronted by the second Buster Call fleet.
-However, Smoker contacts his superiors to say there is no longer a need for the Buster Call, and Sabo helps the pirates pass through the fleet safely with his abilities.
+However, Smoker contacts his superiors to say there is no longer a need for the Buster Call, and Sabo helps the pirates pass through the fleet safely by summoning a wall of fire.
 It is revealed that Roger disapproved of the Eternal Pose and threw it away, believing that the One Piece could not be obtained by someone who would rely on it.
 Luffy's crew is shocked that he destroyed the Eternal Pose, except for Usopp.
 Luffy claims that if that they had taken it, they would have missed out on many great adventures.